 There are many things to do in Lisbon, but the city can get crowded with tourists and it can be overwhelming dodging the crowds and enjoying the city.
 This post will explain how to make the most of the city without any hassle.

-Lisbon is fast-becoming one of Europe’s most popular cities, finally getting the recognition it deserves with travelers and with very good reason: there’s a wide range of things to do in Lisbon.
+Lisbon is fast-becoming one of Europe’s most popular cities, finally getting the recognition it deserves with travelers and with very good reason: there’s a wide range of activities.
 I haven’t been there yet, though my sister has, on a two weeks trip to Spain and Portugal, and she keeps nagging me that I should visit Lisbon.
-She’s told me all about it, and mentioned that there’s at least eleven things to do in Lisbon that should make me want to move it up to the top of my “must-visit” lists.

 To view a list of places I have vowed to visit, check my post “10 places I would like to visit.”

 I am keen to go, but I have such limited time at the moment (I hardly think I can spend more than 48 hours in Lisbon) that I don’t think I can spend more than a couple of days there, which means I have to plan everything in advance if I don’t want to waste any time scouting for activities.
 The good news is that a lot of the things to do in Lisbon can actually be booked online, so I can just show up with my vouchers and enjoy the city.